SUSE-Cloud/socok8s/doc/source/suse-ecp/index.rst

 This guide provides instruction for performing a Containerized Openstack Cloud deployment in the SUSE Engineering Cloud environment.
-It bootstraps a minimal SUSE CaaSP cluster, an AIO SES and a deployer VM.
+It bootstraps a minimal SUSE CaaSP cluster, a SES-AIO, and a deployer VM.

 This feature is considered to be experimental and is intended for SUSE developers.